MatousAc/julipp/README.md

   [ ] you should be able to use break;
   [ ] you should be able to use continue;
 [x] I will support assignment
+[ ] *scoping*
+    * scoping in Julia is hellishly complicated and varies subtly based on which version of Julia you are using.
+I am implementing part of it based on what is explained throughout the various versions in the [docs](https://docs.julialang.org/en/v1/manual/variables-and-scoping/).
+Here I define what the rules of scoping are for my version of Julia (where I exclude hard scoping as detailed in my original project proposal).
+    * some form of local scopes tend to be present in loops, user-defined functions(hard scope in this case, so not being implemented), try-catch blocks (also not implemented), and structs (also not implemented)
+  [ ] begin and if by default do not make new scopes. variables declared in them are global by default. they can be forced to have a local variable using the *local* keyword
+  [ ] loops by default create local variables, in this context, the local keyword does nothing useful. global variables can be declared using the *global* keyword
+  [ ] I provide functionality of a global scope. a variable declared outside any construct that introduces a local scope (@ top level) will be global (duh).
+  [ ] implicit variable declaration is supported. this is where the default block-type behaviours set in.

 #### Strings